 These are very difficult because the internet is often down, limiting the sending of detailed reports and pictures from Ezo.
 The information provided in this report has been collated by the medical adviser in the UK, having received email reports and had frequent, if rather brief, conversations on mobiles in Ezo, when they are working.
 The funds from Knowledge Africa have been safely and securely sent in 3 tranches.
 Instructions for sending money are only given when satisfactory account of work has been received.
 It is anticipated that, now the fighting is much less, the medical adviser, UK will make a further visit to Ezo in 2018.

 This programme is very popular and appreciated by the Ministry of Health Staff responsible for Maternal Health throughout Western Equatoria.
 Unfortunately, there are no funds from government available at this time.
 Continued efforts are being made to obtain government funding but at present there is urgent need for funding to continue this project which is achieving a lot of change in these deprived rural populations.

-Knowledge Africa grant beneficiaries to date
+Living Africa grant beneficiaries to date

 2014 (Ebola Crisis)